Passport Visa Blogs

 Step 6: Save the Photo

 Once you are content with the compressed photo, the next step is to save the photo on your computer or device.
-You can choose an appropriate file format depending on the intended use of photos; somehow, JPG files are preferred.
+You can choose an appropriate file format depending on the intended use of photos.
+JPEG (JPG) is generally preferred for passport photos because it offers efficient compression while maintaining acceptable image quality.
 You should also remember to give appropriate names to the files so that you can recognize them later.

 Step 7: Check the image

-The last step to compress passport-size photo is to check the compressed photo on various applications or platforms to ensure that they are loaded quickly and displayed correctly.
-You can post the photos to a website, email them, or view them on various devices to check the image.
+The last step to compress a passport-size photo is to check the compressed photo on various applications or platforms to ensure that they are loaded quickly and displayed correctly.
+Upload the compressed photo to the actual passport or visa application portal to confirm it passes file size and format validation.
 If you are not okay with the image, you can simply repeat the compression process with a different compression setting.

 Importance of Maintaining Passport Photo Quality